 No matter where you live, you are subject to disasters.
-Natural disaster and man-made disasters affect everyone and will cause severe damage and endanger lives.
-Hurricanes, tornadoes, earthquakes, landslides, wildfires, hot spells or cold spells are all natural disasters that can be deadly to people and property.
-Man-made disasters such as terrorism, crime, power outages, famines, or war are just as terrifying as any natural disasters.
-Preparation is essential for the safety of you and your family.
+Natural disasters and man-made disasters affect everyone and cause severe damage and endanger lives.
+Hurricanes, tornadoes, earthquakes, landslides, wildfires, hot spells, or cold spells are all natural disasters that can be deadly to people and property.
+Man-made disasters such as terrorism, crime, power outages, famines, or war are just as terrifying as natural disasters.
+Therefore, preparation is essential for the safety of you and your family.
 It can also ensure valuable personal possessions are taken care of properly before you lose them.

 More than half of all parents lack a designated meeting place to fall back to in an emergency.
 Family fire drills may seem silly, but they do serve a purpose.
 Unfortunately, many Americans don’t have a list of emergency contact numbers either.
 Make sure the entire family has memorized any numbers that are of significance in the case of disaster.

-Preparing for a disaster might seem like an impossible task and we hope you never have to experience one.
+Preparing for a disaster might seem like an impossible task, and we hope you never have to experience one.
 But if you do, government agencies like FEMA and the Center for Disease Control and Prevention, as well as organizations like the American Red Cross, provide excellent websites with enough information to get you started.
-These websites also offer suggestions on how to plan in specific instances, like being without power for weeks.
-Your insurance companies will also have information you can use as you prepare.
+These websites also offer suggestions on planning in specific instances, like being without power for weeks.
+Your insurance companies will also have the information you can use as you prepare.
 Insurance companies encourage families to prepare for disasters.
-It makes their jobs easier once the emergency is over and it also gives you peace of mind that you were covered correctly.
+It makes their jobs easier once the emergency is over, and it also gives you peace of mind that you were covered correctly.

 Use #NationalPreparednessMonth in social media postings.

 The Department of Homeland Security designated September as National Preparedness Month to educate the public on the importance of disaster preparation.